Julian-Rolf/Exploded-View/README.md

-# Explosive-View
+# Exploded-View
-Explosive View Monobehaviour for Unity
+Exploded View Monobehaviour for Unity

 Just add this Script to your Object and it will explode every child mesh.